How does this company make money?

 Who depends on this company?

-Manhattan hospitals and medical centers lose critical sterilization and heating capacity if steam service is interrupted.
-Financial district office towers in Midtown and Lower Manhattan lose HVAC systems that cannot be economically replaced with electric alternatives.
-Luxury residential buildings on the Upper East Side lose heating systems that were specifically designed around steam infrastructure.
+Manhattan hospitals and medical centers use the steam for sterilization and heating — functions that would stop working immediately if steam service were cut.
+Office towers in Midtown and Lower Manhattan run HVAC systems built around steam that cannot be economically replaced with electric alternatives.
+Luxury residential buildings on the Upper East Side have heating systems that were designed specifically for steam and would require costly rebuilding to switch to anything else.

 How does this company scale?